chrameshkumar/pract_machine/README.md

 =============

 exercise

-Subitted RMD file willopn as htl docuent
-HTML version is also submitted
+Submitted .RMD file will open as html document on clicking .HTML file is also submitted